HiGraph: A Large-Scale Hierarchical Graph Dataset for Malware Analysis: Dataset Construction

 \section{Dataset Construction}

-Our methodology for constructing the \dataset dataset is illustrated in Figure~\ref{fig:procedure}.
+Our methodology for constructing the \dataset dataset is illustrated in Figure~\ref{fig:higraph_overview}, which combines the construction pipeline (left) with the resulting two-level hierarchical structure (right).
 The process involves two primary stages: (1) collecting and curating a large-scale, longitudinal dataset of Android applications, and (2) extracting hierarchical graph representations (FCGs and CFGs) from each application.